openzipkin/zipkin4net/Examples/async.spans/README.md

     }
 }
 ```
-- In the example PRODUCER application passed in the trace information through the `message` object.
+- In the example PRODUCER application passed the trace information through the `message` object.
 Using the trace information, CONSUMER span is created.
 - `TracedActionAsync` is used to run the process that is measured to log error annotation in your zipkin trace if exception is thrown.